Active Learning and Bayesian Optimization: a Unified Perspective to Learn with a Goal: Introduction

 \section{Introduction}

-In science and engineering, one of the major challenge associated with the development of advanced technologies and systems is to satisfy competing objectives such as improving the overall performance and capabilities, while saving in computational resources and time.
-Almost invariably, this requires solving optimization problems through highly complicated and accurate representations of complex physical phenomena.
-The use of long running expensive computer simulations -- e.g. Computational Fluid Dynamics (CFD) or Computational Structural Dynamics (CSD) -- or physical experiments -- e.g. lab-scale test benches or wind tunnel testing -- leads to a significant hurdle: the demand for resources required to analyze all the combinations of optimization variables is difficult to be adequately satisfied.
-Indeed, the acquisition of data from these high-fidelity models involves huge non-trivial computational and economical cost resulting in the difficult computation of the analytical form of the objective function and its derivatives.
+In science and engineering, the development of advanced technologies involves the formalization and solution of optimization problems to identify both optimal designs capable of satisfying competing requirements of performance \cite{martins2021engineering}, and states of the system to monitor their health status during the operational life \cite{kim2017prognostics}.
+Depending on the specific application, the identification of optimal solutions requires the minimization of an objective function that measures the goodness of design configurations with respect to the requirements, or the accuracy of the estimated health status of the system with respect to the measurements.
+Typically, the scale of complexity of engineering systems requires several evaluations of this objective function through accurate computer simulations -- e.g. Computational Fluid Dynamics (CFD) or Computational Structural Dynamics (CSD) -- or physical experiments -- e.g. lab-scale test benches or real-world testing -- before assessing an optimal solution.
+The use of highly complicate representations of those systems leads to a significant bottleneck: the demand for resources to evaluate the objective function for all the combinations of optimization variables is difficult to be adequately satisfied.
+Indeed, the acquisition of data from these high-fidelity models involves huge non-trivial computational and economical costs that could arise from the computation of the objective function and its derivatives over ideally the entire optimization domain.